Trait Based Networking

 Trait Based Networking, or TBN for short, is an Ironic feature that allows an Openstack installation utilizing Ironic, Neutron, and Nova to dynamically configure port scheduling for Ironic nodes.

-Attach port - Attach one or more ports belonging to a node to a network
+• Attach port: Attach one or more ports belonging to a node to a network (aka vif).

-Attach portgroup - Attach one or more portgroups belonging to a node to a
+• Attach portgroup: Attach one or more portgroups belonging to a node to a network (aka vif).

 Filter Expression Primer